Tonghe-Zhang/Tonghe-Zhang/README.md

 **In the past**, I have worked on generative modeling, statistical reinforcement learning (RL) theory, and sim-to-real robotics.

 ### 👯 Get in Touch
-I'm currently pursuing my Master of Science in Robotics at the [Robotics Institute, Carnegie Mellon University](https://www.ri.cmu.edu/).
+I'm currently pursuing my Master of Science in Robotics (MSR) at the [Robotics Institute, Carnegie Mellon University](https://www.ri.cmu.edu/).
 Feel free to reach out for collaborations or just to chat!

-Here is my email: [tonghez@andrew.cmu.edu](mailto:tonghez@andrew.cmu.edu), and my [personal website](https://tonghe-zhang.github.io/).
+Here is my email: [tonghez@andrew.cmu.edu](mailto:tonghez@andrew.cmu.edu) and my [personal website](https://tonghe-zhang.github.io/).